Gamaka (music): Carnatic music gamakas

 Carnatic music has several ornamentation classes, which can be divided into major groups as shown in the table below.

-These and many more gamakas are mentioned in various treatises and compositions including Arohana (ascending patterns), Avarohana (descending patterns), ahata & pratyahata.
+These and many more gamakas are mentioned in various treatises and compositions, including Arohana (ascending patterns), Avarohana (descending patterns), ahata & pratyahata.

-Carnatic ragas can fall under several categories based on their tolerance and dependence on gamakas.
-For instance, those like Nayaki, Sahana, Devagandhari, Yadukulakambhodhi etc can never exist without key gamakas like kampita whereas ragas like Keeravani & Shanmukhapriya can sound acceptable with full or partial oscillations.
+Carnatic ragas can be divided into several categories based on their tolerance and dependence on gamakas.
+For instance, ragas like Nayaki, Sahana, Devagandhari, Yadukulakambhojhi, etc., can never exist without key gamakas like kampita.
+Ragas like Keeravani and Shanmukhapriya can sound acceptable with full or partial oscillations.
 Ragas like Hindola and Revati can be rendered with minimal oscillations.

 Hindustani music gamakas

 Hindustani music has five gamakas.
 The gamaka is similar to meend and andolan.

 Gamakas in musical notation

 Notation for gamakas is generally not found in the Indian music system.
 There can be considerable difficulty in conveying the complex and fluid melodic movement of gamakas in a notation system that uses fixed pitch signs.
 In Carnatic music in particular, the notation of gamakas is often unnecessary, as performers use notation as a memory aid for compositions they already learned by hearing and imitating.

 However, there are some old scripts and books like the Sangeetha Sampradaya Pradarshini, which have specific signs to indicate the gamakas that have to be used for each note.
 Usage of such symbols makes it easier to understand the notation and to sing the composition.

+Musician Ramesh Vinayakam has invented a system named "Gamaka box" notation to notate the Gamakas so that any one can sing them by seeing the notation.
+He has received a patent for the Gamaka box notation.